isomerpages/pa-corp/_sparks-volunteer-programs/Smart Nation/Silver Infocom Wellness Ambassador.md

 						:
 					</td>
 					<td width="75%">
-						   Every Wednesday and Thursday, from 2pm to 4pm
+						   Every third Thursday of the month, 10:00am to 11.30am
 					</td>
 				</tr>
 				<tr>